PatrickStarLee/Illumio-Interview/README.md

 Analysis:
 - program parses through the lookup table file and requires O(N) memory for the total number of key-value pairs for O(1) lookup time
-- program parses through the protocol-numbers-1.csv file and requires O(M) memory for the total number of key-value pairs for O(1) lookup time
+- program parses through the protocol-numbers-1.csv file and requires O(M) memory for the total number of key-value pairs for O(1) lookup time (the key is a tuple containing the dstport and protocol)
 - the main program requires O(L) time where L is the total number of rows in the log file to map each row to a tag